fuermowei/PAMI/README.md

 ## Step 3: Setting hyper-parameters
-Import our method and setting hyperparameters for it.
+Import our method and setting hyper-parameters for it.
 There are approximately four aspects to the settings of the method:
 - Transformations needed for the image afterwards, such as normalization.
 - Settings for the segmentation method, which can be referenced through external functions.
+You can use PAMI.set_segmentation((method, {hyper-parameters})) to add your segmentation method, as long as the method can return a superpixel segmentation label map with the same dimensions as the input image and numbering starting from 1.
+For example, PAMI.set_segmentation(felzenszwalb, {'scale': 250, 'sigma': 0.8, 'min_size': 28 * 28})).
 - Masking method, such as black/white/blur as mentioned in the paper, which can be replaced by more possible methods in the future (e.g. using generative networks for filling).
+It is controlled through the substrate parameter, and we provide corresponding functions in the file as options.
 -
 ```